brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 ---

 I spent the last couple of weeks in Denver.
 On my last day there I walked through various Lakewood (Denver west) parks, down [Dinosaur Ridge](https://en.wikipedia.org/wiki/Dinosaur_Ridge), and up to the [Red Rock Amphitheatre](https://en.wikipedia.org/wiki/Red_Rocks_Amphitheatre).
-Maybe the most unique concert venue on Earth, its first rock-and-roll show is considered to be from The Beatles, on tour in '64, which also notably was the only show in the United States that wasn't sold out.
+Maybe the most unique concert venue on Earth, it sits outside in the gap between two towering rocks, with space for almost ten thousand people.
+Its first rock-and-roll show is considered to be from The Beatles, on tour in '64, which also notably was the only show in the United States that wasn't sold out.

 In '71, a five-year ban was enacted on rock shows there after a thousand rabid fans showed up to a sold-out show for Jethro Tull ... without tickets.
 After being denied entry, they charged police and started lobbing rocks at them.
 Police responded by discharging tear gas at the gate crashers, which was accidentally lifted by the wind, carried over the hills, and delivered right into the main amphitheatre and stage.
 Further chaos ensued.
 But since the ban was lifted, Red Rocks has been played by thousands of acts including The Grateful Dead, U2, and even The Blues Brothers, which were apparently a real band before becoming a Hollywood blockbuster franchise.